jenkinsci/github-plugin/CONTRIBUTING.md

 ## Resulting from long experience

-* To the largest extent possible, all fields shall be private.
+- To the largest extent possible, all fields should be private.
 Use an IDE to generate the getters and setters.
-* If a class has more than one `volatile` member field, it is probable that there are subtle race conditions.
-Please consider where appropriate encapsulation of the multiple fields into an immutable value object replace the multiple `volatile` member fields with a single `volatile` reference to the value object (or perhaps better yet an `AtomicReference` to allow for `compareAndSet` - if compare-and-set logic is appropriate).
+- If a class has more than one `volatile` member field, it is probable that there are subtle race conditions.
+Please consider, where appropriate, encapsulation of multiple fields into an immutable value object.
+That is, to replace multiple `volatile` member fields with a single `volatile` reference to the value object (or perhaps better yet an `AtomicReference` to allow for `compareAndSet` - if compare-and-set logic is appropriate).
-* If it is `Serializable` it shall have a `serialVersionUID` field.
-Unless code has shipped to users, the initial value of the `serialVersionUID` field shall be `1L`.
+- If it is `Serializable`, it should have a `serialVersionUID` field.
+Unless code has shipped to users, the initial value of the `serialVersionUID` field should be `1L`.

 ## Indentation